usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

-are read from the ``instruments`` table of the NexusLIMS database, and contain known important information about the physical instrument, such as the persistent identifier for the microscope, its location, the URL where its reservations can be found, where it saves its files (relative to :py:data:`~nexusLIMS.mmf_nexus_root_path`), etc. Sourcing this information from the master database allows for one central location for authoritative data.
+are read from the ``instruments`` table of the NexusLIMS database, and contain known important information about the physical instrument, such as the persistent identifier for the microscope, its location, the URL where its reservations can be found, where it saves its files (relative to the directory specified in the :ref:`mmfnexus_path <mmfnexus-path>` environment variable), etc. Sourcing this information from the master database allows for one central location for authoritative data.
 Thus, if something changes about the instruments' configuration, the data needs to be updated in one location only.
 The following is an example of the information extracted from the database and available to the NexusLIMS backend software for a given instrument (in this case the FEI Titan TEM in Building 223):

 .. code-block::